arahjou/Circadian_Biology_Metrics/README.md

 ## Metics

 ### Most Active 10 Hours - M10
+The average activity level during the most active 10 hours of the day, reflecting overall activity and possibly light exposure.

 ### Lowest 5 Hours - L5
+The average activity level during the least active 5 hours of the day, typically a measure of rest or sleep quality.

 ### Composite Phase Deviation - CPD